adrice727/hanuman/README.md

 ```
 <a name="get"></a>
 ### `get`
 *Returns a property from an object, or undefined if it doesn't exist.
-To retrieve a nested property, a period-delimited string or an array of keys can be passed as the first argument*
+To retrieve a nested property, a period-delimited string or an array of keys may be passed as the first argument*
 ######`string | array`  **&rarr;**  `object`    **&rarr;**  `* | undefined`
 ```javascript
 const user = {id: '28jd2', name: {first: 'Albert' , last: 'King' }, age: 55};